rails/rails/guides/source/action_view_helpers.md

 A set of methods to let you extract generated markup which can be used in other parts of a template or layout file.

-It provides a method to capture blocks into variables through `capture` and a way to capture a block of markup for use in a layout through `content_for`.
+It provides a method to capture blocks into variables through `capture`, and a way to capture a block of markup for use in a layout through `content_for`.

 ### capture